Facebook reports lower-than-expected growth after a quarter of data scandals

 Facebook gave advertisers and analysts plenty of reasons to worry this quarter — with Congress threatening to regulate Facebook, the rollout of tighter restrictions on political and issue ads that frustrated some advertisers, the company continuing to face criticism over its handling of fake news on Facebook and WhatsApp, and the fallout of Facebook failing to stop Cambridge Analytica from violating its data policies still fresh in consumers’ minds.

 Facebook lost 3 million daily active users in Europe this quarter, and 1 million monthly active users.
 In May, Europe began implementing GDPR, its new set of data privacy laws.
+Facebook CFO Dave Wehner cited GDPR as the cause of the decline of both DAUs and MAUs in Europe, “consistent with the outlook we gave on the Q1 call.”
 The number of both DAUs and MAUs in the U.S. and Canada remained stagnant.

 This story is developing and will continue to be updated.